traik06/shp-kit/README.md

   type: "Point" | "PolyLine" | "Polygon" | "MultiPoint" | "PointZ" | "PolyLineZ" | "PolygonZ" | "MultiPointZ" | "PointM" | "PolyLineM" | "PolygonM" | "MultiPointM" | "MultiPatch",
-  options?: Partial<Options>, // See available options below download?: boolean, // If true, attempts to download the ZIP after generating wktProjectionString?: string // If you have a shapefile *.prj compatible WKT projection string, you can include it here ) => Promise<Blob>
+  options?: Partial<Options>, // See available options below download?: boolean, // If true, attempts to download the ZIP after generating wktProjectionString?: string // If you have a shapefile *.prj compatible WKT projection string, you can include it here.
+Note: your geojson should be in this projection already.
+Consider using reprojectGeoJson available below if you need to re-project your data.
+) => Promise<Blob>
 ```